Teach for Nashville Community Education

 Will I be paid?

 Teaching at Nashville Community Education should be viewed as a volunteer commitment.
-However, we do provide a small stipend to teachers based on a percentage of student fees collected for their class.
+However, we do provide a small stipend to teachers who wish to receive a modest compensation.

 Do I supply materials?
 How does that work?